Drevarr/DurisParser/README.md

 # DurisParser
-Python script to scrap and parse DurisMUD PvP data
+Python script to scrape and parse DurisMUD PvP data

 Utilizes BS4 to scrape PvP fight logs from https://www.durismud.com/pvp to provide data for charting activity for each season.